 - National governing bodies need to adopt policies to eliminate

 administrative wastages, to include scaling down spending on war machines,

-educating the public and supporting sustainable social policies that mesh
+increase spend on educating the public and supporting sustainable social policies that mesh

 Among measures taken by members of the Alliance to drive climate action within their businesses:

 · BT: The UK-based telecom provider is aiming to buy 100% renewable